MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

     features = features.join(agg)
 ```

 However, [it turns out](https://github.com/pandas-dev/pandas/issues/35755#issuecomment-674584559) that custom windows within a `groupby` will only work once version `1.1.1` is released.
 As of writing this blog post, the above code will not produce the expected output, even though it won't raise any exception.
+But if you're reading from the near future, then it will work!

 That's all for now!
 I purposefully didn't go into the detail of each line of code.
 I rather expect people to copy/paste the above snippets to (hopefully) play around with them by themselves.
 Feel free to drop a comment if you have any question whatsoever.